Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 See also: NIRCam Coronagraphic Imaging APT Template

-We will need to define a number of parameters, including Coronagraphic Mask, Acquisition Target Parameters (Brightness, Filter, Readout Pattern, Number of Groups/Integration), Astrometric Confirmation Image Parameters, Dither Pattern, Subarray, Science Filters, Science Readout Patterns, Number of Groups/Integration, Number of Integrations/Exposure, and NIRCam PSF Reference Observation.
+You will need to define a number of parameters, including Coronagraphic Mask, Acquisition Target Parameters (Brightness, Filter, Readout Pattern, Number of Groups/Integration), Astrometric Confirmation Image Parameters, Dither Pattern, Subarray, Science Filters, Science Readout Patterns, Number of Groups/Integration, Number of Integrations/Exposure, and NIRCam PSF Reference Observation.
 The NIRCam Coronagraphic Imaging Template Parameters article documents the allowed values for this template.
-We define these for our observations with the following template specific information (in accordance with our advance work in the ETC).
+Define these for the observations with the following template specific information (in accordance with the advance work in the ETC).

-2As mentioned previously (see parent article) Beta Pictoris is one of the brightest disks in the sky, and so we do not require the use of small grid dithers—for this reason, we keep the default option of "NONE" for the Dither Type.
+2As mentioned previously (see parent article) Beta Pictoris is one of the brightest disks in the sky, and so you do not require the use of small grid dithers—for this reason, keep the default option of "NONE" for the Dither Type.

 Define Special Requirements